andrew/ultimate-awesome/README.md

 - [awesome-list-rpc-nodes-providers](https://github.com/arddluma/awesome-list-rpc-nodes-providers) - A curated list of awesome Node providers and public RPC endpoints for Ethereum, BSC, Gnosis (xDAI), Fantom, Avalanche, KuCoin, Fuse, Harmony, Tezos, IoTeX, Arbitrum, Optimism and more :) .
 - [awesome-books](https://github.com/biaochenxuying/awesome-books) - 技术类精华书单推荐，包括 前端、后端、数据结构与算法、计算机基础、设计模式、数据库等书籍。.
 - [awesome-vulnerable](https://github.com/kaiiyer/awesome-vulnerable) - A curated list of VULNERABLE APPS and SYSTEMS which can be used as PENETRATION TESTING PRACTICE LAB.
+- [Awesome-Language-Model-on-Graphs](https://github.com/PeterGriffinJin/Awesome-Language-Model-on-Graphs) - A curated list of papers and resources based on "Large Language Models on Graphs: A Comprehensive Survey" (TKDE).
 - [Awesome-Deep-Graph-Clustering](https://github.com/yueliu1999/Awesome-Deep-Graph-Clustering) - Awesome Deep Graph Clustering is a collection of SOTA, novel deep graph clustering methods (papers, codes, and datasets).
 - [awesome-digital-nomads](https://github.com/cbovis/awesome-digital-nomads) - 🏝 A curated list of awesome resources for Digital Nomads.
 - [awesome-offline-rl](https://github.com/hanjuku-kaso/awesome-offline-rl) - An index of algorithms for offline reinforcement learning (offline-rl).